Groupix05/DynamicTrees-Generator/README.md

 So first, choose a name for your project, if you dont want "DynamicTrees-" in front of your project's name, tick "Custom name"
 Then choose a Minecraft version (1.12.2 and 1.21.1 fabric is not yet supported) You can tick connector if you want to create an addon for a fabric mod.
-You can select a custom directy where you want it to be saved, by default it will create your project in "Documents/DynamicTreesGenerator"
+You can select a custom directory where you want it to be saved, by default it will create your project in "Documents/DynamicTreesGenerator"
 You need to edit things in more settings before creating your project :

 ![settings](https://github.com/Groupix05/DynamicTrees-Generator/blob/main/images/Settings.png)